chandra1489-stdo/student-performance-analyzer/DEPLOY_RENDER.md

 1. Push this repo to GitHub/GitLab/Bitbucket.
 2. In Render, create a new Blueprint from the repo, or create a Web Service and select Docker.
 3. Render will build the Dockerfile and run the service using the command in the image.
-4. The app data lives on the Render disk mounted at `/var/data`.
+4. On the free plan, app data is stored in the service filesystem and can reset when Render redeploys or restarts the service.

 ## Connect `app.csbblr.online`